MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Optimality of Gaussian Inputs via Factorization of Concave Envelopes

 \end{corollary}

-Corollary \ref{COR:Gaussian_maximizer_Envelope3}, which is a consequence of Theorem \ref{TM:Gaussian_maximizer_Envelope_pre}, is our main tool in characterizing the secrecy-capacity region of the MIMO Gaussian BC with common, private and confidential messages.
-The proof of the Corollary is relegated to Section \ref{SUBSEC:Gaussian_maximizer_Envelope3_proof}.
+Corollary \ref{COR:Gaussian_maximizer_Envelope3}, which is a consequence of Theorem \ref{TM:Gaussian_maximizer_Envelope_pre}, is our main tool for characterizing the secrecy-capacity region of the MIMO Gaussian BC with common, private and confidential messages.
+The proof of the Corollary is provided in Section~\ref{SUBSEC:Gaussian_maximizer_Envelope3_proof}.